madebits/madebits.github.io/r/linux-csman.md

 It will show also where containers are mounted under `%HOME/mnt/csm-name`.
 The folders under `%HOME/mnt/csm-*` are read / write to current logged user.

 The above command also shows how much total and free space is present in each container.
 The `-lk` option dumps raw `cryptsetup` keys used for container.
-These keys can be used to raw-open the containers.
+These keys can be used to raw-open the containers directly via `cryptsetup`.

 ### Live Resize